How to Make a Price List on Excel for Builders

 1. Open a new workbook and rename the first sheet “Residential Price List.”

-2. Freeze the top row so headers stay visible while you scroll.
+2. Freeze the top row to keep headers visible while scrolling.

 3. Create columns: Category, Sub-Category, Item Description, SKU, Unit, Unit Cost, Trade Labor (hrs), Labor Rate, Total Cost.